HOYAMO/IllusionLaunchers/README.md

 This launcher allows for different kinds of customization:

 ### Versioning
 Create a file named 'version' and place it together with the launcher.
 The string from that file will appear in the upper right of the launcher.

 ### Warning message
-Create a folder in UserData named LauncherEN, and place a file named warning.txt file there with the text you want to appear in the notice part of the launcher.
+Create a folder in UserData named LauncherEN, and place a file named warning.   txt file there with the text you want to appear in the notice part of the launcher.

 ### Community URL
 Create a folder in UserData named LauncherEN, and place a file named Community.txt there.
 File should include multiple URL.
 If you want to add an image, add a 40*40px size's (name).png
 ex)Discord | Discord.png | URL
 ex)Patreon | Patreon.png | URL

 ### Supported Languages
 Languages can be switched at any time in the launcher.
 The following languages are supported:

 English, Chinese, Korean, Spanish, Brazilian, French, German and Norwegian (Bokmål)